GA-repos/course-intro/homework.md

 we see what you're working on.
 That said, **unexcused late homework will not be accepted**.
 If you have issues submitting homework please let us know.

-Grade updates will be sent out weekly, and please feel free to message the instructors about any specific assignment.

 **Each assignment will ask you to learn or research something that has explicitly not been covered in class.** Learning how to learn is fundamental to becoming a successful developer.

 ## Due Dates and Grading

-You will generally be assigned homework every day and homework is due the **following Monday by 10:00 am.**
+You will generally be assigned homework every day and homework is due the **following day by 10:00 am ET.**

-So if an exercise is assigned on Tuesday, it is due the following Monday before class starts at 10:00 am.
-If an exercise is assigned on Friday, it is due Monday before class starts at 10:00 am.
+So if an exercise is assigned on Tuesday, it is due the next day on Wednesday before class starts at 10:00 am ET.
+If an exercise is assigned on Friday, it is due Monday before class starts at 10:00 am ET.

-That being said, doing the assignment as soon as it is assigned will be most beneficial.
-We just give you the grace period in case you need to go to office hours to ask questions.

 Each assignment contains instructions on how to submit it.
 Generally, you will fork and clone the repository and make your submission with a pull request.